 The Adams-Onis Treaty helped to accomplish a long-standing goal of the United States to acquire Florida, as well as properly define the boundary of the Louisiana Purchase.
 This massive achievement did not come without its tribulations.

 Adams and Onis signed the initial treaty in February 1819 though it was subject to ratification from the Spanish government.
-Ratification was not completed until October 1820, over a year and a half after the initial agreement.
+Ratification did not occur until over a year and a half after the initial agreement in October 1820.

 During this period the treaty appeared to be in doubt at several intervals.
 Onis himself backtracked on the initial treaty, believing that the United States would recognize the independence of the Spanish colonies once the treaty was signed.2